cardano-foundation/developer-portal/docs/stake-pool-guide/register-stake-address.md

 ## Sign and Submit the transaction

-Sign the transaction with both the payment and stake secret keys.
+Sign the transaction with both the payment and stake secret keys:

 ```
 cardano-cli transaction sign \